-Current State of California guidance and goals for reductions in GHG emissions are generally embodied in AB 32, the Global Warming Solutions Act.
+State of California guidance and targets for reductions in GHG emissions are generally embodied in the Global Warming Solutions Act, adopted with passage of AB 32.
 AB 32 was passed by the California state legislature on August 31, 2006, to place the state on a course toward reducing its contribution of GHG emissions.
-AB 32 follows the 2020 tier of emissions reduction targets established in Executive Order S-03-05.
+AB 32 follows the 2020 emissions reduction goal established in Executive Order S-03-05.